anilabraham-IT/IntuneEDU/IntuneEDU/add-vpp-apps-ios.md

 4. Select the country from where you are purchasing the app.
 5. Type in the app's full or partial name.
 Intune returns a list of relevant results from the App Store.
 6. Select the app.
-7. A message appears that prompts you to complete your purchase through Apple School Manager or the legacy VPP site.
-Click the site where your volume-purchased apps belong.
+7. A message appears that prompts you to complete your purchase through Apple School Manager.
+Click the link to go to Apple School Manager.
-8. Follow the steps on the external website to complete your purchase.
+8. Follow the steps in Apple School Manager to complete your purchase.
 You will be prompted to assign your licenses to the appropriate location.
-9. Return to Intune for Education > Apps.
+9. Return to Intune for Education > **Apps**.
 Your app will appear in the **iOS Apps** list.
 If you don't see it right away, wait a few minutes and refresh your page.

 ### View app details
 Apps appear in the app list, under **iOS Apps**.
 Click the app to view its: